telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 When Orion runs in foreground (i.e. with the `-fg` [CLI argument](cli.md)), it also prints the same log traces (but in a simplified way) on the standard output.

+The log level can be changed in run-time, using the admin API exposed by orion.
+For more information, see [management_api](management_api.md).

 [Top](#top)

 ## Log format